daniel-koehn/Theory-of-seismic-waves-II/README.md

 This repository contains:
 - The 2D Frequency Domain Finite-Difference (FDFD) Matlab Code GERMAINE-AC-Matlab-Edition for the solution of the 2D Helmholtz equation using either a simple 5-point FD stencil or a 9-point mixed-grid FD stencil with PML absorbing boundary conditions according to Z. Chen, D. Cheng, W. Feng, H. Yang, 2013, An optimal 9-point finite difference scheme for the Helmholtz equation with PML, Int.
 J. Numer.
 Anal.
 Model., 10, 389-410.
 - The 2D Time Domain Finite-Difference (FDFD) Matlab Code DENISE-AC-Matlab-Edition for the solution of the 2D Helmholtz equation using a simple 5-point FD stencil with simple FOR loops and sparse matrix-vector multiplication.
-- The 2D Time Domain Finite-Difference (FDFD) Jupyter Notebooks DENISE-PSV-Python-Edition for the solution of the 2D PSV problem on a staggrered grid using a simple 2nd order FD scheme in space and time.
+- The 2D Time Domain Finite-Difference (FDFD) Jupyter Notebooks DENISE-PSV-Python-Edition for the solution of the 2D PSV problem on a staggered grid using a simple 2nd order FD scheme in space and time.
 Code performance is optimized using NUMBA.

 Lectures are available at: http://www.geophysik.uni-kiel.de/%7Edkoehn/TEW2.htm